I look forward to Lent every year for all the reading we do as a family.

 Each evening, I read aloud selections from the Concordia: The Lutheran Confessions as listed on our Pray Now app.

-My teen and I read I Don’t Have Enough Faith to Be an Atheist.
+My eldest and I read I Don’t Have Enough Faith to Be an Atheist.
 It’s so intelligent and well-written.
 We loved discussing the points the authors bring up to refute atheism.

-We enjoyed reading the What We Believe series as a family.
+We enjoyed reading the What We Believe series as a family a few years ago.